 Each student must take all of the core courses to fulfill the breadth requirement.
 A minimum GPA of 3.00 must be earned in the core courses.

 Elective Courses

 A number of elective courses are provided for the student in various fields of specialization.

-(ME) Mechanical Engineering - Thesis
+(ME) Mechanical Engineering - Thesis incl.
+AMP Option 30 Credit Hours

 MinGPA cumulative 3.0.
-MinGrade C. Degree M.S.M.E.
+MinGrade C\.
+Degree M.S.M.E.